Srikalahasti Temple Darshan Tickets Booking 2025 : Online

 What is Srikalahasti Temple?

 Srikalahasti Temple is a famous Hindu temple in Andhra Pradesh, India.
-It’s dedicated to Lord Shiva, who is worshipped as Kalahasteeswara.
+It is dedicated to Lord Shiva who is worshipped as Kalahasteeswara.

 How old is Srikalahasti Temple?